any-docs/css/content/guides/shapes/from_box_values/index.md

 A straightforward way to create a shape is to use a value from the [CSS box model](/guides/Box_model) module.
 This article explains how to do this.

-The {{cssxref("box-edge")}} box values allowable as a shape value are:
+The `box-edge` box values allowable as a shape value are:

 - `content-box`
 - `padding-box`
 - `border-box`
 - `margin-box`

-The {{cssxref("border-radius")}} values are also supported.
+The `border-radius` values are also supported.
 This means you can give an element a curved border, and flow your content around the created shape.

 ## CSS box model